 We are releasing the project open source, so it can be affordably made at the community level by makers, engineers, tinkerers, and hobbyists.
 The total cost will be less than $300 to source and assemble 3D printed parts, an Arduino board, bluechip module and other components, and can be built as a weekend project.

-We have also entered the LipSync in the 2016 Hackaday Prize.
+We entered the LipSync in the 2016 Hackaday Prize.
 You can get technical updates, all open source files and instruction manuals, and stay updated directly from our technical team on the LipSync project page (new window).